rstormsf/cindicator_tokensale/audit/README.md

 * This set of contracts have some complexity in the linkages between the separate *CND* (*MiniMeToken*), *Contribution* and *Tier* contracts.
-The set up of these contracts will need to be carefully verified after deployment to confirm that the contracts have been linked correctly.
+The set up of these contracts will need to be carefully verified after deployment to confirm that the contracts have been linked and permissioned correctly.

 <br />